Southern Buttermilk Biscuits (Big Mama’s Recipe!)

 Recipe Help

-Can I make this buttermilk biscuit dough ahead of time?
+Can I make this Southern buttermilk biscuits recipe ahead of time?

 Can I make these biscuits without shortening?

 Yep for sure!
-You can swap it out with an equal amount of cold, cubed butter or even margarine.
+You can swap it out with an equal amount of cold unsalted butter.
+I recommend using a grater if you go this route.
+Margarine is also an option.

 Filed Under: Biscuits, Breakfast, Oven